 A career as a lawyer is very prestigious, provides opportunities for great salaries, and more importantly, it can be a very satisfying and rewarding career.
-Helping those who can’t defend themselves or do not understand the intricacies of the law and legal proceedings is an incredibly important job, and this is one of the main reasons so many people decide to pursue a career in law.
+From criminal litigation to supporting victims as a car accident lawyer, helping those who can’t defend themselves or do not understand the intricacies of the law and legal proceedings is an incredibly important job, and this is one of the main reasons so many people decide to pursue a career in law.

 If you have been considering following the same path, here are five skills you need to have and refine if you are going to become a successful lawyer.